psalib/Praccomp2022-final-project/README.md

 # Here you'll find the various components that make up my final project for prac comp 2022

-Before we get into my work, first we should acknowledge the shoulders of the giants of which it was built.
+Before we get into my work, first we should acknowledge the shoulders of the giants on which it was built.
 Here are two example workflows / tutroials that i could not have completed this without.

 1) https://astrobiomike.github.io/amplicon/dada2_workflow_ex#chimera-identification
 2) https://benjjneb.github.io/dada2/tutorial.html